programminghistorian/ph-submissions/en/lessons/scalable-reading-of-structured-data.md

 ### Inspecting our new dataframe (non-verified)

-We once again create a quick overview of our new dataset by using the `select` and `arrange`-function as in before, and inspect our chosen values in the returned dataframe.
+We once again create a quick overview of our new dataset by using the `select` and `arrange` function as in before, and inspect our chosen values in the returned dataframe.

     sesamestreet_data_favorite_count_over_15_non_verified %>%